 Please refer to the Data Classification Matrix for additional information.

 If you are working with sensitive data that meets the classification of “High Risk”, you must consult with one of our Information Security Analysts about additional controls required to use LabArchives.
 To schedule this consultation, please contact the 24/7 IT Help Desk at 412-624-HELP (4357).

 Primary investigators need to be cognizant of restrictions and safe-handling practices required by federal law and University policy before populating electronic lab notebooks with data from research and studies.

 The following links can provide more details on the proper use of electronic lab notebooks:

-Currently there are no restrictions to the amount of data or the number of notebooks that can be created in the electronic lab notebook service.
-However, there is a limit on the maximum individual file size that can uploaded at one time of 250MB.
-Multiple files of less than 250MB can be uploaded without restrictions.
+Currently there are no restrictions to the amount of data or the number of notebooks that can be created in the Electronic Research Notebook service.
+However, there is a limit on the maximum individual file size that can uploaded at one time of 4 gigabytes (GB).
+Multiple files of less than 4 GB can be uploaded without restrictions.

-The current maximum individual file upload size is 250MB.
+The current maximum individual file upload size is 4 GB.
 Any files that are larger should be stored outside of LabArchives.